Are you using the latest feature from Google: Discovery Ads? You should get in on this beta and beat out your competitors.

 Holidays & Celebrations

 This idea requires some planning but is doable.
-If you sell a product that only goes on sale during the holidays or a time people will celebrate, why not create a discover campaign 30 days out.
+If you sell a product that only goes on sale during the holidays or a time people will celebrate, why not create a discovery campaign 30 days out.

 This works beyond Christmas and Black Friday.
 You have Halloween, Back To School, Valentines Days and even Easter.
 Most brands will have a category or some sort of collection page for these products.
 Why not advertise them?
 This can help fill your funnel and go beyond your search and shopping campaign efforts.